ntakata/flexible-annotation-atlas/FAAs/README.md

-[Web Server for Chrome](https://github.com/kzahel/web-server-chrome) can be used to open an icicleplot_FAA.html for zoomable visualization of anatomical hierarchy.
+- [Simple Web Server](https://simplewebserver.org/) can be used to open an icicleplot_FAA.html for zoomable visualization of anatomical hierarchy.
+    - Please specify the path of the folder containing the icileplot_FAA.html file.
+    - If an error occurs on port 8080, try another port (for example, 8081).
+    - Then, open http://localhost:8080/ in your browser.